Resume Annex

 Can I use Resume Annex and Rezi together?

-Does Resume Annex have an ATS score like Rezi?
+Does Resume Annex have a callback score like Rezi?

 How does Resume Annex's job discovery compare to Rezi?

 Rezi does not offer job discovery as a core feature — it is designed around resume creation.
-Resume Annex aggregates listings from nine or more job boards, including LinkedIn, Indeed, Dice, Wellfound, Idealist, and others, and scores each listing against your resume and preferences.
+Resume Annex aggregates listings from eight job boards, including LinkedIn, Indeed, Wellfound, Glassdoor, ZipRecruiter, Workday, Lever, and Greenhouse, and scores each listing against your resume and preferences.
 This is a meaningful functional difference if finding the right opportunities is as important to you as optimizing your resume.